joshygarcia/event-managemet-app/README.md

     Catering and Production Services: The app includes entities for Catering and Production providers, each with information about their offered services, equipment inventory, portfolios, ratings, and price ranges.
 Clients can select one or more providers to meet their catering and production needs for each event.

-ER Diagram
+#ER Diagram

 The ER diagram for the app includes entities for Users, Employees, Clients, Events, Venues, Catering providers, and Production providers.
 The relationships between these entities are managed through foreign key relationships.

 Event Management ER Diagram
 Technologies Used

-The app is built using [insert technology stack here].
-Some of the key technologies and frameworks used include:
+The app is built using the following technologies and frameworks:

     [insert technology or framework here]
     [insert technology or framework here]
     [insert technology or framework here]

-Installation
+#Installation

 To install and run the app, follow these steps: